Trodelvy® (sacituzumab govitecan-hziy)

 How might my other medicines interact with TRODELVY?1

+Certain medicines when taken together can react with each other in ways that can change how they work or cause side effects.
+When this happens, it is known as a drug-drug interaction.
 Taking TRODELVY together with medicines that can affect a protein called UGT1A1 should be avoided.
-It is possible that taking these medicines with TRODEVY might affect how TRODELVY works or might increase side effects.
+It is possible that taking these medicines with TRODEVY might affect how TRODELVY works or might increase side effects. | |

-If you have questions about how TRODELVY might interact with any of your other medicines including over the counter medicines, vitamins, herbal supplements or specific foods please ask your health care provider.
+If you have questions about how TRODELVY might interact with any of your other medicines including over the counter medicines, vitamins, herbal supplements or specific foods please ask your health care provider. | |

-Before receiving TRODELVY, tell your healthcare provider about all of your medical conditions and the medicines that you are currently taking, including over the counter medicines, vitamins and herbal supplements.
-Your healthcare provider can tell you if it is safe to take TRODELVY with other medicines.
+Before receiving TRODELVY, tell your healthcare provider about all of your medical conditions and about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Your healthcare provider can tell you if it is safe to take TRODELVY with other medicines. |

 What should I know before starting TRODELVY?1